LightSquared creditors unite against Phil Falcone

-NEW YORK (Reuters) - Hedge fund manager Philip Falcone will face a united front when negotiating with key investors that own bank debt sold by LightSquared, the money-losing wireless telecom company controlled by his fund.
+NEW YORK, April 24 (Reuters) - Hedge fund manager Philip Falcone will face a united front when negotiating with key investors that own bank debt sold by LightSquared, the money-losing wireless telecom company controlled by his fund.

 A number of LightSquared debt holders have joined together to retain high-powered bankruptcy attorney Thomas Lauria, who heads White & Case’s global restructuring group, said two people familiar with the situation.